 - Difficult to compare a single series across categories.

 - It could be visually complex to view as the data of the series keeps adding.

-- As the dataset keeps increases it is very confusing to compare more than on data at one time.
+- As the dataset keeps increasing, it gets confusing and makes it difficult to compare more than one data at a time.

 Things to Consider Before Creating Clustered Column Chart

-- Avoid using a large set of data, as it is very hard to understand for the user.
+- We must avoid using a large data set, as it is tough to understand for the user.

-- Avoid 3D effects in your clustered chart.
+- We must not use 3-D effects in the clustered chart.

-- Play smartly with your data to arrange the chart beautifully, like how we inserted one extra row between cities to give some extra spacing between each bar.
+- Always play smartly with data to arrange the chart beautifully, like how we inserted one extra row between cities to give extra spacing between each bar.

-This has been a guide to Clustered Column Chart in Excel.
-Here we discuss its uses and how to create Clustered Column Chart along with excel example and downloadable excel templates.
-You may also look at these useful functions in excel –
+This article is a guide to Clustered Column Chart.
+We discussed creating clustered column chart in Excel, examples, and downloadable Excel templates.
+You may also look at these useful functions in Excel: –